K. B. McFarlane: Publications

 Although his scholarship and methods have had great influence on later historians, McFarlane did not publish widely in his lifetime.
+A. N. Wilson said of McFarlane that "he knew more about the late Middle Ages than anyone alive, but could not translate any of his knowledge into books".
 The main sources for his scholarship are the book Lancastrian Kings and Lollard Knights, published in 1972, his Ford Lectures from 1953, published in 1980 as The Nobility of Later Medieval England, and the essays and shorter articles published by his student G. L. Harriss in 1981 under the title England in the Fifteenth Century.
 Much of his influence on historiography is the result of his DPhil students, who held posts in many British universities.
+In 1952 he had contributed John Wycliffe and the Beginnings of English Non-conformity to the "Teach Yourself History" series.

 Letters to Friends, 1940–1966, edited by G. L. Harriss, contains a selection from the large collection of correspondence deposited with Magdalen College and published privately through the college in 1997.
 The great bulk of McFarlane's correspondence remains unpublished.